 When we were growing up, kids’ music — let alone kids’ concerts — was pretty lame.
 Our mission: To present concerts you can enjoy with your kids — not just for your kids.
 The series launched in Baltimore in January 2017, and we’ve had members of They Might Be Giants, Barry Louis Polisar (who wrote the theme song to “Juno”), Latin Grammy winner 1,2,3, Andres, world music star Falu, Baltimore kids rock stars Milkshake and Baby Beats, and many more.
 Now you don’t have to pay a sitter to see great live music, and you can take the whole family.

-**Doors open at 9:30 a.m. and the show starts at 10 a.m. so you can be home in time for (family) naptime.**
+Doors open at 9:30 a.m. and the show starts at 10 a.m., so everyone can be home in time for lunch and (family) naptime.

 This show is held at Maryland Hall for the Creative Arts, 801 Chase St. in Annapolis, and is a partnership between WTMD and Maryland Hall.

 The family fun continues at Maryland Hall from 1 p.m. to 4 p.m.
 Sunday March 22 for ArtFest, a day of creativity showcasing the arts at Maryland Hall like no other single day.
 Enjoy hands-on activities, mini performances, children’s crafts, treats and more … all for free!